pandoc/lua-filters/README.md

 Contributing
 ------------

-PRs for improvements, bug fixes, or new filters are welcome.
+PRs for improvements or bug fixes are welcome.
+However, we do not accept new filters at this time.
 Please see CONTRIBUTING.md for additional information.

 License
 -------